cdanmontoya/hexagonal-backend-template-python/README.md

 │       └── migrations/             # Database schema evolutions configuration
 └── test/
     ├── unit/
     │   └── ...                     # Both unit and integration tests mimic the same folder structure as the src/ folder, but only for the required files
     ├── it/
     │   └── ...
     └── resources/
-        ├── factories/
-        └── fixtures/
+        ├── factories/              # Factories to generate domain-compliant data └── fixtures/               # Useful fixtures for easier testing
 ```